-There are many ways in which partially sighted people use computers.
-For some people the answer may be as simple as a larger monitor or changing the appearance of the programs to display large fonts and icons or change the colour scheme and so on.
+There are many ways in which partially sighted people can use computers.
+For some people the answer may be as simple as a larger monitor or changing the display to enlarge fonts and icons or change the colour scheme and so on.
 Other people will use a piece of magnification software to increase the size of a small part of the screen to fill the viewable area.
 Some people may want support from synthetic speech to read text to them.

 Video magnifiers, or CCTVs as they are sometimes called, use a camera and a screen to magnify things electronically.
 They are mostly used for reading and writing but can help with any task where magnification would help.
 There are several kinds of video magnifier available, including models that can share a monitor with a computer, portable models and units that can focus on distant objects such as signs and notice boards.